 The Learning Disability England Team are all working, and you can still contact us by email: info@LDEngland.org.uk or by phone: 0300 1110444

 Learning Disability England Webinars and video blogs

-We are hosting two webinar series, one about self advocacy and families organisations and groups supporting each other and the other for supporters and family members around solving problems together like going out safely or emergency planning.
+We are hosting two regular webinar series, one about self advocacy and families organisations and groups supporting each other and the other for supporters and family members around solving problems together like going out safely or emergency planning.

 You can find out more, view the recordings and sign up for upcoming sessions here.

 Gary Bourlet, self advocate and member of the LDE team is making a series of vlogs (video blogs) about his experiences along with advice and ideas during lockdown:

 Other Videos and Webinars / Recordings that may be useful

 Trowers and Hamlin law firm ran an employment webinar for Mental Health Awareness Week with guest speaker Dr Ruth Briant-Jones.
 Watch the video recording: supporting mental health in the ‘new normal’.

 Paradigm are running a free online workshop on Tuesday 26 May for direct support staff, including Personal Assistants, on living with dying, death and grief.
 To find out more and register, visit Paradigm’s webpage here

 The North West Training and Development Team are sharing a video everyday that gives information or answers questions on Coronavirus.
 It includes up to date information on the guidance or plans from the government.
 All the videos are on their You Tube channel